KxSystems/docs/docs/ml/automl/ug/options.md

 _Number of random/Sobol-random hyperparameters to generate_

-For the random and Sobol-random hyperparameter methods, a specific number of hyperparameter sets are generated for a given hyperparameter space.
+For the random and Sobol-random hyperparameter methods, a user specified number of hyperparameter sets are generated for a given hyperparameter space.

 For sobol, the number of trials must equal 2^n, while for random, any number of distinct sets can be generated.